 I miss not checking in with somebody.
 I may be unique in this regard, as I know a lot of people who prefer to check out when they travel.
 I’ve had to come up with ways to fill the surprising void of not having to check in with anybody.
 It’s strange.

 In February I thought that I could escape my pain by traveling.
-It’s only given me distance to see even more clearly how awful things are.
+Travel has only given me distance to see even more clearly how awful things are.
 It’s not running away as much as it is gaining perspective.
 And perspective is what I’ve been lacking for a very long time.

 No one likes to be told hard truths.
 They are, after all hard.
 But when you know deep inside that despite the hardness, inside that truth will be the very thing you’ve needed to see, but refused to see or couldn’t see for any number of reasons.
 That realization—that it was right there, if only…—will add to the hardness.
 But it’s there.
 Right there.
 I see it now.
 The smoke has cleared somewhat.